hnt4499/latex-gen/REPORTS.md

 ![](https://raw.githubusercontent.com/hnt4499/latex_gen/master/data/checkpoints/20190714_2115/sample_batch/20190714_2115_12.png "Sampled formulas")

 - -  This time, the model was tested by a modest amount of data: only simple LaTeX formulas were put into the model to test the tendency to overfit.
-By leaving all hyperparameters  default, it is not surprising that the network made a lot of mistakes (especially those who were made during sampling, where it cannot be converted into image)
+By leaving all hyperparameters  default, it is not surprising that the network made a lot of mistakes (especially those who were made during sampling, where it cannot get converted into image).
+From the samples, we can conclude that this model was able to learn the training corpus (which is very simple), slightly overfit

 ![](https://raw.githubusercontent.com/hnt4499/latex_gen/master/data/checkpoints/20190722_0200/training.jpg "Training results")

 ![](https://raw.githubusercontent.com/hnt4499/latex_gen/master/data/checkpoints/20190722_0200/sample_batch/20190722_0200_165.png "Sampled formulas")
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4Mjk1NjkyNjMsLTE1NzQzNDg3MDMsMT
+eyJoaXN0b3J5IjpbMTQyNDA4MDg5MywtMTU3NDM0ODcwMywxMT
-ExNjM1NDcsMTExMTc3NzIxNCwtMjAyMjc0ODA3Nyw5NzY5MTkw
+E2MzU0NywxMTExNzc3MjE0LC0yMDIyNzQ4MDc3LDk3NjkxOTAx
-MTEsMTk3NDg4MjI3MSwxMjMwOTgwNzUyLC0xNTA0NjQxNTMzLD
+MSwxOTc0ODgyMjcxLDEyMzA5ODA3NTIsLTE1MDQ2NDE1MzMsMT
-EzOTAxMTQ4NzYsLTM1NzYzMDMyMywtMzk5NzAyMDc1LC05NzM2
+M5MDExNDg3NiwtMzU3NjMwMzIzLC0zOTk3MDIwNzUsLTk3MzYz
-MzIyMjksOTU2NzA0Nzk3LC0xNTIyMzUxMTI4LDIxMTIxMDI5Nz
+MjIyOSw5NTY3MDQ3OTcsLTE1MjIzNTExMjgsMjExMjEwMjk3Nl
-ZdfQ==
+19
 -->